ktyshchenko/Code-Examples/README.md

 _Personal website: https://ktyshchenko.github.io/_

 ### Purpose
-This repo contains scripts from my personal project Defend the Town! for the purpose of demonstrating programming skills.
+This repo contains scripts from my personal project Defend the Town!.
 If you would like to see full repo, please contact me (it is currently a private repo on Bitbucket).

 ### About the project